-Dennis Galletta is an AIS Fellow, LEO (AIS lifetime achievement award) winner, and former President of AIS (2007-2008).
+Dennis Galletta is an AIS Fellow, LEO (AIS lifetime achievement award) winner, Distinguished Member Cum Laude, and former President of AIS (2007-2008).
 He is currently Professor of Business Administration, and business school-wide Director of Doctoral Programs at the Katz Graduate School of Business, University of Pittsburgh, where he has been since 1985.
 In February 2016 he won a Provost's Mentorship award at Pitt for working with his doctoral students.
 In September 2016 he became a Ben L. Fryrear Faculty Fellow.
-In 2020 he won a Katz Service Award.
-He also served as a Senior Editor for MIS Quarterly in 2019 and 2020.
+He won Katz Excellence in Research Awards in 2008, 2013, 2015, and 2021; and a Katz Service Award in 2020.

 His specific research interests lie in the areas behavioral security and end-user attitudes, behavior, and performance.
 He has published articles in journals such as MIS Quarterly, Management Science, Information Systems Research, Journal of MIS, Journal of AIS, Communications of the ACM, European Journal of Information Systems, Decision Sciences, AIS Transactions on Human-Computer Interaction, Communications of the AIS, Accounting Management and Information Technologies, Information & Management, and Data Base, among others.
 He is co-author of the 6th (2016) and 7th (2020) editions of Pearlson, Saunders, and Galletta (formerly Pearlson & Saunders) Managing and Using Information Systems (Wiley), and also published a COBOL textbook with Prentice-Hall in 1985.